An overview of my hardware and software setup

 I change aspects of my setup fairly often so this page will serve as a living document and a place to point curious developers to when I get asked.

 I have the 2017 13" model (without the touch bar).
 It is amazingly lightweight, the battery lasts for ages and is a brilliant machine.
 Now that I use it as my primary work device, it is put under more strain, but it still handles everything I throw at it with ease.

-This was my first foray into mechanical keyboards.
+This is my day-to-day workhorce.
+It was my first foray into mechanical keyboards.
 It is a fairly straightforward tenkeyless keyboard and a real workhorse.
 I added the Royal Navy keycap set to personalise it a bit more.

 I use Alfred in nearly every aspect of my work.
 I use it for searching the net with its custom web searches (e.g. npm, JIRA, bundlephobia, MDN and many more); looking up obscure programming information with the Dash workflow; searching npm with the npms workflow and loads more.
 It truly is a massive productivity booster.

 Having been a long time Sublime Text user, I made the switch to VS Code last year and haven't looked back.

 - VS Code theme: Always dark, I switch every few weeks between a few favourites: Dracula, Neon Night or Night Owl.

 I never need to worry about passwords anymore.
 It integrates with my browser (via their extension) and the Mac app automatically copies one-time passwords to the clipboard so I don't even need to manually do it.
 It's also great on the iPhone; since iOS 12 was released, the integration with the OS is massively improved.